sstevens2/git-novice-mod/index.md

 on their own copies and email changes back and forth things will be lost, overwritten, or duplicated.

+You and a labmate are going to work on a project together.
+You want to keep track of the changes you both made to shared files and share your changes.
+Emailing back and forth means that only one of you could work on it at a time and a shared dropbox or google drive wouldn't tell keep track of the versions well or tell you what has changed between versions.

 A colleague suggests using [version control]({{ page.root }}/reference/#version-control) to manage their work.
 Version control is better than mailing files back and forth: